-Katie Arnstein begins her one-woman show wearing a lampshade on her head while a recording of Seth MacFarlane’s misconceived opening song for the 2013 Oscars, ‘I Saw Your Boobs’ plays.
+Katie Arnstein begins her one-woman show wearing a lampshade on her head while a recording of Seth MacFarlane’s misconceived opening song for the 2013 Oscars, ‘We Saw Your Boobs’ plays.
 The title refers to the Sexy Lamp Test, invented by Kelly Sue DeConnick – a test which says if a woman character in a piece of fiction could conceivably be replaced with a sexy lamp, then the piece of work fails the test.

 Arnstein goes on to tell a story about how she became an actor and some of the things that happened to her as a young woman in the industry.
 She plays the occasional song on a ukulele and impersonates other characters in the story.
 It could be a pretty depressing tale of discrimination and sexual assault, but instead it becomes a story of hope and kindness.
 Arnstein’s a warm and confident performer and though the show is simply staged, she makes good use of lighting.

 At one point however, Arnstein mentions that something some people say to her when she says she’s an actor is that it’s “one step up from being a prostitute” – as the audience we’re invited to see the supposed insult in this comment and be shocked on her behalf.
 Later in the show she also comments negatively on how a temp agency she worked for may (or may not) have also operated as an escort agency.
 Of course young women desperate for work should not be exploited, but neither should a play supposedly about women’s empowerment use sex work as a punchline.

 Until 25 August, 19:50, Heroes @ Bob’s BlundaBus